Zhou Yutong: Biography

+Controversies

-Yutong faced heavy cyber bullying about her university education (later, clarified by her teacher on weibo) & about her certain actions & words in an reality show called "Divas hit the road S6" due to this she lost so many followers on her public platforms and lost many offers (later, on Nov 4th, she made an official public apology saying that 'During this period, some of my performances have aroused anger or sadness in many people.
-I want to apologize to these friends: no matter what, as long as I caused this bad feeling, I want to sincerely say "I'm sorry".
-This is not my original intention, but I am willing to bear it.
+Yutong faced heavy cyberbullying about her university education (later, clarified by her teacher on weibo) and about her actions and words in a reality show called Divas Hit the Road S6, and due to this she lost so many followers on her public platforms and lost many offers.
+On 4 November, she made an official public apology, saying, in part, that "During this period, some of my performances have aroused anger or sadness in many people.
+I want to apologize to these friends: no matter what, as long as I caused this bad feeling, I want to sincerely say 'I'm sorry'."

-Recently, my mood is indeed very complicated, and what gradually becomes clear is that I am not as good as many people think, but I am not as bad as some people say.
-I have seen my limitations, and in the process I have accepted my shortcomings, admitted that I can't do it that well, and I don't pretend that I can do it.

-I think that when a person is loved, misunderstood, or abandoned, she may have to understand the truth of "herself" by herself, otherwise she will be stuck with these limitations forever.

-So, thank you very much for your supervision and feedback.
-There are still three episodes to be broadcast, but it is not limited to the show.
-I will accept everyone's observations with a more open mind, and I will continue to communicate with everyone if I think of anything.')